alban-read/M1-MICRO-FORTH/M1MicroForth.md

 Floating point words begin with f e.g. f.

-Numbers containing a decimal point . are taken to be floating point numbers.
+Numbers containing a decimal point . are assumed to be floating point numbers.

 The same parameter stack is used, which may hold 64 bit (double) floats or 64 bit (quad) integers.